pawrequest/gurupod/src/gurupod/data/smth.md

 This time we find Jordan in a foul mood delivering some stern advice to the Christian Churches on how to attract and recruit young men.
 He's been on a bit of a roll recently (since joining the Daily Wire) and thus far has delivered unsolicited 'messages' to Christians, Muslims, and CEOs.
 The mind boggles at how much advice he will have provided and to how many groups before the year is out!

 So join the decoders for a (theoretically) condensed decoding of a paradigmatic modern guru on the rampage.
 Think we are kidding?
 Think again sunshine.
 Listen...
 NOW!
 Do it, before it is too late.

-Your Gurometer Ratings!

-If you want to play along you can add your own scores for Jordan or any of our previous gurus here:

-And if you want to check the collected results:

 ***Show Links:***